 Figure 22: Comparing the proportion of time in PA after approach D and the proportion of time the infant was being moved, over all subjects.

-Although there is less significant correlation then in previous approaches, there is still a substantial amount, but again with uncertainty, whether this due to the contributing accelerations, same procedure of extraction, or caretakers interference.
+Although there is less significant correlation than in previous approaches, there is still a substantial amount, but again with uncertainty, whether this is due to the contributing accelerations, same procedure of extraction, or caretakers interference.
 So far, all the extracted PA variables were liable to be confounded by the contributing accelerations.
 With the last approach, one would expect to have no correlation with the proportion of the time infant was moved, since it had all been removed and the final PA variable should not be confounded.
 While the resulting proportion of time the infant was in PA, based on approach E, was on average 19.4% with minimum 12.8%, maximum 26.0% and SD 3.2%, when correlating the proportion of time in PA with the proportion of time being moved, Spearmans rank correlation coefficient results in -0.42 with p-value 0.0218.
 The sign and quantity of correlation imply that there is a negative relationship between the two.
 Scatterplot of the proportion of time in PA vs. proportion of time being moved in Figure 23.
 Considering only the methodological reasons for this implication, one could speculate that by removing all the parts where the infant was being moved, in a short time period of 48 hours, will result in very little measurement left for the infants PA to be detected.
 Keeping in mind the infants at 4 month old age are very dependent on the caretaker, especially while awake, one can also speculate, the majority of measurement left after approach E will belong to the time when infant was sleeping.
 Such interference could leave consequences, even if the final PA variable is normalized with the amount of time left after the approach.
 More can be explored and validated with the help of diaries, kept by the infants mothers.
 This is discussed in the next chapter, where the rest of the extracted variables are also analyzed.

 Figure 23: Relationship between the proportion of infants PA after approach E and proportion of being moved time.